Angioedema

 Medicines

 Some medicines can cause angioedema – even if you're not allergic to the medicine.
-Most swellings appear within the first few months of starting the medicine but sometimes you may not have any reaction for months to years, or it may only happen when the dose is increased.
+Most swellings appear within the first few months of starting the medicine but sometimes you may not have any reaction for months to years, or it may only happen when your dose is increased.

 Medicines that can cause angioedema include: